j-lpst/drizzle-neo/README.md

 The maximum amount of messages before long-term memory generation is triggered and the conversation (context.txt) is trimmed to max_messages/2 messages

+## Implemented Tools

+### get_moisture_levels

+Returns a random value between 0% and 100%.
+Intended to simulate a real moisture sensor in a potted plant's soil

+### get_date_and_time

+Returns the current date and time

+### get_weather

+Returns the current temperature and precipitation amount using `wttr.in`.
+This service is down quite often, so expect curl errors

+### recall_longterm_memory

+Use RAG to recall information from past conversations.
+All conversations are permanently stored in `context-archive.json`